polyfy/polylith/readme.md

 ## Workspace

-The workspace directory is the place where all our code (Lego-like bricks) and configuration lives.
+The workspace directory is the place where all our code and configuration lives.

-Let’s start by creating the _example_ workspace with the top namespace _se.example_ by using the [create w](#create-w) command:
+Let’s start by creating the `example` workspace with the top namespace `se.example` by using the [create w](#create-w) command:
 ```sh
 poly create w name:example top-ns:se.example
 ```